Susanou/Susanou.github.io/README.md

 # Susanou.github.io
 Github pages

-portfolio available at the following address susanou.github.io
+Portfolio available at the following address susanou.github.io

 ## TODO
 Implement tab auto complete when only one solution or list all possible solutions otherwise